immanishbainsla/interior-design/README.md

 # interior-design
-Developed by: Kranti Prasad ,  Managed by: Manish Bainsla
+Developed by: <a href="https://twitter.com/krantigaur">Kranti Prasad</a> ,  Managed by: Manish Bainsla